 Geoscience Letters is indexed in Scopus and Science Citation Index Expanded (SCIE).
 We are delighted to announce that the journal has received its new Impact Factor of 3.543 for the 2020 year.
-This marks another important milestone in the history of the journal and we look forward to the journal’s continued success in the future.
+This marks another important milestone in the history of the journal.
+We look forward to the journal’s continued success in the future.

 Thematic series in Geoscience Letters